adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 ```
 ```
 # load up all the delta lake dependencies in our app
-# let's target our cluster on our local machine
+# let's target our cluster on our k8s driver pod

 spark = SparkSession.builder.appName("DeltaLakeExample")\
     .config("spark.jars.packages", "io.delta:delta-core_2.12:0.7.0") \